-Revel Systems: Best for Multilocation Restaurants or High-Volume Food-Based Retailers
+Revel Systems: Best for Busy Restaurants & High-volume Food-based Retailers

-Revel Systems is one of the most feature-packed iPad POS systems in the market today, but is also among the most expensive.
+Revel Systems is one of the most feature-packed iPad POS systems in the market today but is also among the most expensive.
 This software’s massive functionality includes detailed ingredient-level inventory management with multiple modification tools, digital ordering, and delivery management.
-It also provides a customizable system for self-service kiosks, hardware setups, as well as scale and scanner integrations.
+It also provides a customizable system for self-service kiosks, hardware setups, and scale and scanner integrations.
 All these standout features give you the ability to easily manage high-volume and complex inventory, which makes Revel perfect for businesses like pizzerias and grocery stores.

-Revel edges out Square by a slim margin, landing fourth in our list for including full inventory and marketing features in its baseline software subscription.
+It edges out Square by a slim margin, landing fourth in our list for including full inventory and marketing features in its baseline software subscription.
 However, Revel lost points for the limited flexibility of its online ordering platform and the need for additional software integration to access other sales channels.
 This drives up the cost further on an already expensive POS system.
-On the other hand, Revel gained perfect scores in our general features and ease of use category, and is only one of two POS in our list that provides flexible payment options.
+On the other hand, Revel earned perfect scores in our general features and ease of use categories and is one of two POS systems in our list that provides flexible payment options.

 Revel Standout Features

-- Order and delivery management: Revel’s has a built-in Delivery XT platform that helps you manage order flow, driver agents, dispatch, tracking, and delivery.
+- Order and delivery management: Revel has a built-in Delivery XT platform that helps you manage order flow, driver agents, dispatch, tracking, and delivery.